What Does Nursing Home Insurance Cover and How Much Does It Cost?

 How Long Will Costs Be Covered for a Nursing Home?

 Costs for nursing homes are not covered for unlimited amounts of time.
-Just as there will be a daily limit of how much they will pay you when you're in a nursing home listed within the policy, there will also be specific time limits mentioned as well. this time limit would be referred to as the benefit period.
+Just as there will be a daily limit on how much they will pay you when you're in a nursing home listed within the policy, there will also be specific time limits mentioned as well.
+This time limit would be referred to as the benefit period.

 When Should a Person Buy Nursing Home Insurance?

-If you benefit from good health and never end up using your nursing home insurance, you may have some options:
+If you benefit from good health and never use your nursing home insurance, some policies offer these options:

-- Some health insurance policies may also offer the opportunity to receive dividends, a similar concept to life insurance policies with values.
+- Receive dividends.
+Some health insurance policies may also offer the opportunity to receive dividends, a similar concept to life insurance policies with values.

-- Depending on the type of policy you choose, you may also have the option to take a death benefit where a beneficiary may be able to cash out if you never use the coverage.
+- Take a death benefit.
+A beneficiary may be able to cash out if you never use the coverage.